fortinmike/oculus-quest-manual-cloud-backup/README.md

 # oculus-quest-manual-cloud-backup

 A simple script to perform a cloud backup (as added in Quest OS Build 35) for all supported Quest apps _now_.
 May be useful when you're planning to replace or upgrade your hardware and you want to make sure the cloud copy of your savegames and files is fully up-to-date.
+Works on macOS, Windows and Linux.

 Of course there is no guarantee on things being backed up properly; make sure to check the cloud backup status after running the script to make sure it did what you wanted!